Do not hesitate to contact us. We are an expert team and we are always happy to talk to you.

 We specialise in solos and singles guided walking holidays in stunning areas in the UK and Europe.
 We also design bespoke holidays for special groups.

 Our base for this holiday is close to Dovedale in the heart of the Peak District.- one of the iconic Derbyshire dales.
 We stay at the Newton House Hotel – situated on the main Ashbourne- Buxton road just above the delightful River Dove at Milldale.
-Accommodation is single en suite rooms – no sharing.
-Rooms have flat screen TVs as well as tea / coffee making facilities.

 We eat evening dinner in the hotels restaurant – three courses.
 Dress code is smart casual.